nss-cohort-37/Bangazon-API-Silver-Snakes/README.md

 # Building the Bangazon Platform API

-Welcome, new Bangazonians!
+Welcome, new Bangazonians, to the engineering team here at bangazon.com!
+Our niche platform connects home aquarium enthusiasts to be able to buy and sell products like fish tanks, filters, fish food, pumps, accessories, etc.

+Our immediate need for an application is an internal tool that can be used by our customer service team and our human resources team.

-Your job is to build out a .NET Web API that makes each resource in the Bangazon database available to application developers throughout the entire company.
+Your team has been assigned to build out a .NET Web API that makes each resource in the Bangazon database available to application developers throughout the rest of the engineering department.

 1. Products
 1. Product types